mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 But wait... this just tells us the network is predicting our training examples correctly.
 But we want our network to be able to predict any number correctly, even if it has never been trained with that exact number.

-If we just look at the correctness for the training set we risk that our network effectively just
+If we only look at correctness for the training set we can't verify if the network actually learned what we wanted it to learn: how to identify even nubers.

-A simple analogy is that the network just memorizes the training data instead of building a deeper understanding.
+A simple analogy is that the network merely memorizes the training data instead of building a deeper understanding.

-We need to verify that the rules our network learned apply not just to the data it was trained with.
+We need to verify that the rules our network learned apply not only to the data it was trained with.

 To do that we need a set of example data that's separate from the training set that we use to determine the weights.